 The red flags we see today are not always as glaringly obvious as they once were.
 That’s because today’s fraudsters are becoming increasingly sophisticated.

-A good rule of thumb is to assume the email is fake and then spend time proving it’s legitimate with a quick check:
+A good rule of thumb is to assume the email is fake and then spend time proving it’s legitimate with a quick check:- Hyperlinks

 - Sender’s email address